 - Declare that any road or land controlled by the Council is a parking meter area.

-- Declare the times and for how long vehicles may park in parking spaces.
+- Declare the times and for how long vehicles may park in parking spaces or parking meter areas.

-- Fix the fees that must be paid for the parking of vehicles within parking spaces.
+- Fix the fees that must be paid for the parking of vehicles within parking spaces or parking meter areas.

-- Provide for and regulate the operation, maintenance, control, protection, use or discontinuance of parking spaces and parking meters.
+- Provide for and regulate the operation, maintenance, control, protection, use or discontinuance of parking spaces, parking meter areas, and parking meters.

 2.2 In accordance with any resolution under clause 2.1:

-- Single parking meters (except multiple parking meters) shall be placed on and firmly fastened to the kerb or footway adjoining each parking space and each parking meter shall clearly display the period of time for which a vehicle may be parked in that parking space and the prescribed fee required to activate the meter.
+- Single parking meters shall be placed on and firmly fastened to the kerb or footpath adjoining each parking space and each parking meter shall clearly display the period of time for which a vehicle may be parked in that parking space and the prescribed fee required to activate the meter.

 - Multiple parking meters shall be located within the parking meter area which they are to control.
 A multiple parking meter shall be erected in a position where it is clearly visible.
 Details of the period of time for which a vehicle may park within the area and the prescribed fee required to activate the meter shall be clearly indicated on the meter.

-- The limits of parking meter areas controlled by single parking meters shall be indicated by white markings painted on the street or area by the Council.
+- The limits of parking meter areas controlled by single parking meters shall be indicated by white markings painted on the street or area, or otherwise marked, by the Council.
 The limits of parking meter areas controlled by multiple parking meters shall be indicated by signs.

 3. When parking by meter applies